German Work Permit – Blue Card

 7) The most common mistakes (and practices to reduce the risk of rejection/delay)

-1. Misreading the salary: The threshold is the net , not the gross annual salary.
-If the contract doesn't state the annual gross salary, the process will be unnecessarily prolonged. (belgrad.diplo.de)
+- Misreading the salary : The threshold is the gross annual salary , not the net salary.
+If the contract doesn't state the annual gross salary, the process will be unnecessarily prolonged. ( belgrad.diplo.de )

 8) Conclusion: The Blue Card application is a matter of "file strategy"